tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 }
 ```

-[`#[serde(try_from = "InfoInternal")]`](https://serde.rs/container-attrs.html#try_from) instructs serde to use our intermediate `InfoInternal` struct to do the low-level deserialization, and then create the resulting `Info` instance with the help of `TryFrom<InfoInternal>` that we've just defined.
+[`#[serde(try_from = "InfoInternal")]`](https://serde.rs/container-attrs.html#try_from) instructs Serde to use our intermediate `InfoInternal` struct to do the low-level deserialization, and then create the resulting `Info` instance with the help of `TryFrom<InfoInternal>` that we've just defined.
 No need for any additional coding to do the conversion!
-All the details will be handled by serde, and the code for reading the torrent file becomes trivial:
+All the details will be handled by Serde, and the code for reading the torrent file becomes trivial:

 ```rust
 pub fn read_torrent_file() -> Result<Torrent, Error> {